amitchell94/cv-chatbot/README.md

 # Resume Chatbot

 This repository contains the code for a React-based chatbot interface.
-This chatbot is designed to answer questions about me by sending user queries to a backend service (n8n webhook) and displaying the conversation.
+This chatbot is designed to answer questions about me by sending user queries to a backend API service and displaying the conversation.

 ## Features

 * **Interactive Chat Interface:** Allows users to type messages and receive responses.
-* **Backend Integration:** Communicates with an n8n webhook to process user messages and fetch answers.
+* **Backend Integration:** Communicates with a backend API service to process user messages and fetch answers.
 * **Conversation History:** Displays the ongoing conversation between the user and the chatbot.
 * **Preset Questions:** Offers a rotating selection of predefined questions to start the conversation.
 Clicking a preset question sends it to the chatbot and replaces it with a new question from a larger list.
 * **Loading Indicator:** Shows a spinner while waiting for a response from the backend.